aortem/auth0-dart-auth-sdk/CONTRIBUTING.md

 ## Code of Conduct

-By participating and contributing to auth0 Dart Admin Auth SDK, you are expected to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating and contributing to auth0 Dart Auth SDK, you are expected to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## What We Are Looking For